 Most PhD programs in the United States fund their graduate students.
 Yet it is still beneficial for graduate students to obtain outside funding.
-A graduate student’s funding may be offered in the form of a teaching fellowship, but those wishing to relieve themselves of some time-consuming instructional duties may want to opt for outside funding.
-Obtaining external support is also an accomplishment and accomplishments look nice on a CV – success begets success.
-Also, many master’s students are not funded and many European PhDs are not funded either.
+A graduate student’s funding may be offered in the form of a teaching fellowship, but those wishing to relieve themselves of some time-consuming instructional duties can opt for outside funding.
+Getting external support is also an accomplishment and accomplishments look nice on a CV.
+Also, many Master’s students are not funded and many European PhDs are not funded either.
 Below, please find an (incomplete) list of some funding opportunities for master’s and PhD students in the mathematical sciences.

 NSF Graduate Student Fellowship Program (GRFP).
 The GRFP is a classic.
 This program funds master’s and doctoral degrees at institutions of higher education in the United States.
 The GRFP provides three years of support.
 Women, members of underrepresented minority groups, persons with disabilities, veterans, and undergraduate seniors are especially encouraged to apply.
 Their deadline is typically late October (October 22 is the 2018 deadline).
 Letters of reference are usually due by early November.

 National Defense Science and Engineering Graduate Fellowship (NDSEGF).
 NDSEG Fellowships provide tuition, monthly living stipends, and up to $1,000 a year in medical insurance (excluding dental and vision) for three years.
 NDSEG Fellowships are usable at any graduate program in the United States.

 AMS Graduate Travel Grants.
 The American Mathematical Society offers partial funding for graduate students to travel to the Joint Mathematical Meetings (JMM) and the AMS sectional meetings.